Swiftly1/DictionaryList/README.md

 DictionaryList's constructor accepts a boolean `allow_keys_with_nulls` that indicates whether you want to have NULLs inside keys (list).

+By default this value is set to false, so it doesn't allow NULLs inside keys.

 So basically if you want to work with NULLs like this: `new List<User> { new User(), null, new User() }`, then you should use either:

 	var dict = new DictionaryList<Test, int>(true);